 If you’re considering forming a company in Panama, consolidating your knowledge on the most common form of business entity would be a great place to start.

 This type of company is a Panamanian legal entity similar to a corporation, which allows one or more shareholders (individuals or legal entities) who are liable according to the amount of capital they invest in the company.
-When incorporating this type of local company, different types of business activities can be recorded in spite of the fact that only a few of them will be undertaken.
+Different business activities can be recorded when incorporating this type of local company, although only a few of them will be undertaken.

 Panama Company Incorporation Q&A